 - Hike up to the musk ox (0,5 - 2 hours normally)

 - Stay with the musk ox until sunset

-- Go back to camp and prepear dinner (drytech).
-Melt snow for water, and photograph tent/stars/aurora if there is clear sky.
+- Go back to camp and prepare dinner (drytech).
+Melt snow for water and photograph tent/stars/aurora if there is a clear sky.
 Chilling in the tents chatting before bed time.

 - You will sleep in warm sleepingbags and on good pump up mattrasses that we provide.